 By Stefaan Ghijs

 Interest in the private aviation industry is growing.
-Analysing this trend, Fly Aeolus noticed that the private flight passengers are younger, they fly more frequently and are mostly fly shorter distances in Europe.
+Analysing this trend, Fly Aeolus noticed that the private flight passengers have become younger, they fly more frequently and are mostly flying shorter distances in Europe.
 Studies also claim that most frequent private flyers fly for business and prefer on-demand chartering services for their flexibility.
 On-demand chartering means to book a private jet or air taxi for a journey to a destination of your choice.
 Finding the best price for a private jet booking does require some knowledge of the market.
 That is why we reveal 5 tips and tricks, so that you can book your private jet for less.

 1. Private jet selection